 Kathy served as the Associate Director of Miami University’s Office of Affirmative Action and Equity.
 She was the first Eminent Faculty Scholar for Service-Learning and Community Engagement at Miami University and institutionalized Service-Learning.
 Kathy established the Miami University academic minor in Disability Studies and wrote and taught many of the courses.

 Kathy is Past President of the Butler County Board of Developmental Disabilities.
 As a trained Conflict Mediator, Kathy facilitates workshops for educators.
 As a longtime member of the Oxford Citizens for Peace and Justice, Kathy has committed her energies to working for peaceful solutions to complex problems.

 As a feminist, she was a founder of the Oxford chapter of the National Organization for Women and on the board of the first Ohio shelter for battered women.
 She hosted and produced a radio program on WMUB titled, Women About Women.
 Archives are available on the web: Multi-media, NOW http://digital.lib.miamioh.edu/cdm/search/collection/butlernow_m/order/title/ad/asc

 She is a political activist and ally with persons marginalized by identities.
 She has been a longtime member of SDS

-Email Mallory - malloryk (at) gmail (dot) com
+Email Toni - toni (at) disstudies (dot) com

 I first encountered disability studies as an undergraduate campus disability activist: Cindy Wu and Joan Ostrove introduced me to the academic field, giving me words for the ideas I had been fighting for.
 As a graduate student at my first SDS in San Jose, I met scholar-activists who continue to be my collaborators to this day.
 I attend the conference most years, recently, bringing graduate students and introducing them to the SDS community.